An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Hypothesis Testing and Multiple-Network Normality

-\end{theorem} The authors allow $a$ and $b$ to change in $n$ provided $\frac{a-b}{a} \gtrsim \frac{K\log(n)}{n}$, reflecting the setting in which perfect community recovery is information-theoretically possible \citep{abbe_community_2018}.
+\end{theorem} The result in \citet{li_two-sample_2018} allows $a$ and $b$ to change with $n$ provided $\frac{a-b}{a} \gtrsim \frac{K\log(n)}{n}$, reflecting the setting in which perfect community recovery is information-theoretically possible \citep{abbe_community_2018}.
 The stated asymptotic normality continues to hold when replacing the parameters with suitable estimators, namely $\mu_n \mapsto \hat \mu_n$ and $\sigma_n \mapsto \hat \sigma_n$.
-The authors do not provide explicit estimators but mention that they exist using previously established results such as the methodology of \citet{tang_asymptotically_2022}.
+While \citet{li_two-sample_2018} does not explicitly provide such estimators, it is mentioned that they exist using previously established results such as the methodology in \citet{tang_asymptotically_2022}.

-The proof of \cref{thm:lilitwosample} proceeds by applying the analysis leading to \cref{thm:liliCLT}, which demonstrates that $\|(\hat U^{(1)} W_1 - U^{(1)})\Lambda^{(1)}\|_F^2$ is asymptotically Gaussian after appropriate normalization and scaling.
+The proof of \cref{thm:lilitwosample} applies the analysis leading to \cref{thm:liliCLT}, demonstrating that $\|(\hat U^{(1)} W_1 - U^{(1)})\Lambda^{(1)}\|_{\operatorname{F}}^2$ is asymptotically Gaussian after appropriate normalization and scaling.
 This argument exploits the particular structure of $B$ together with the approximation